About The Conway Human Development Center

-Twelve hundred-fifty (1,203) staff support 539 people with severe and profound mental retardation, many of whom also have physical disabilities.
+We currently have 1,175 staff that support 484 people with severe and profound mental retardation, many of whom also have physical disabilities.
 The majority of individuals are adults.

 The Center is divided into five developmental teams and individuals are placed according to their skills and abilities:

 The Total Care Team works with people who are medically fragile and who require 24-hour nursing services.
 Most of the individuals are non-ambulatory, non-verbal, and lack basic self-help skills.

 The Intensive Training Team serves people who have few self-care skills, some are ambulatory and many have visual and/or hearing impairments.

 The Individual Assistance Team works with people who are mostly ambulatory, have developed some self-help skills, and some have communication ability.

 The Sheltered Living Team provides training in functional academics, social skills, and work training.

 The Habilitation and Training Team works with individuals toward functional academics, habilitation and in work training to prepare them for employment and small group living arrangements.
 Many individuals have jobs at CHDC or in the community.

 Each team provides speech, physical and occupational therapy, psychological and social services, music therapy, and dietary evaluations.
 Medical care is provided around-the-clock by a staff of doctors, nurses, and other professionals.
 Dental, pharmaceutical, audiological, laboratory, and x-ray services are available on-site with referrals to community services made routinely.

 All school-age residents attend special education classes monitored by the State Department of Education.